-Over the next year, CBT will be undertaking a comprehensive investigation of how it can better assess its performance in Delivery of Benefits.
+CBT is currently undertaking a comprehensive investigation of how it can better assess its performance in Delivery of Benefits.
 The purpose of this investigation is to attempt to create measures that will allow CBT to track its progress in achieving its strategies, provide meaningful information about the success of its programs and initiatives and improve accountability both within and outside of the organization.